fmurer/siagss/docs/authentication.md

     - put the assumption, that the two systems are in a secure environment where only authorized people have access to.

 - sign every request using keys that are exchanged during the setup.
 Reissuing keys must be done manually
-    - drawback: now automation for key issueing
+    - drawback: now automation for key issuing
     - how often do we need to renew the keys?
     - where to store key on signee?